Buying & Selling Businesses

 - the landlord has made any other agreements or representations to you and if so their details.

 The tenant’s disclosure statement should note all the verbal commitments the landlord or their agent made to you.
-You should therefore pass on to us and we will write in the tenant’s disclosure statement all verbal commitments the landlord has said to you about the premises, such as:
+You should therefore tell us and we will write in the tenant’s disclosure statement all verbal commitments the landlord has made to you about the premises, such as:

 - the level of passing trade;